 In addition, people believe that building followers and friends on social networks is enough.
 Unfortunately those connections can be viewed as rented, not owned, and can disappear as quickly as they came into being.
 And with the changes to many of the social media platforms, organic visibility has substantially decreased.

-Here are five reasons why you need to build an email list now:
+Email popularity has not decreased, and in fact is still very much a solid marketing and communications tool.
+There are also five reasons why you need to build an email list now:

 - Ownership of the list is yours.
 Subscribers opted-in, giving you permission to stay in touch.
 You don’t own lists of your friends or followers on social media.